Restaurant Branding 101: Straightforward Strategies That Work

 What is your restaurant’s unique selling proposition (USP)?

-Once identified, make it the cornerstone of your branding and build your restaurant to reflect it.
+Once you define your USP, make it the cornerstone of your branding and ensure every part of your restaurant reflects it.

 2. Understand your customers on a deeper level.